Java vs Python: Application code comparison

 sys.stdout.write('Hello World')

-To print the number of arguments passed into a Python program, as the Java program accomplished above, the code would be:
+To print the number of arguments passed into a Python program, as the Java program accomplished above, this is the code:

 import sys